Medically reviewed by Drugs.com. Last updated on Jun 18, 2022.

 - Suicide, suicide attempts or suicidal thoughts

-If you recognize that you may have a problem with your gambling, talk with your primary care doctor about an evaluation or seek help from a mental health professional.
+If you recognize that you may have a problem with gambling, talk with your health care provider about an evaluation or seek help from a mental health professional.

-To evaluate your problem with gambling, your doctor or mental health professional will likely:
+To evaluate your problem with gambling, your health care provider or mental health provider will likely:

 - Ask questions related to your gambling habits.
-He or she may also ask for permission to speak with family members or friends.
-However, confidentiality laws prevent your doctor from giving out any information about you without your consent.
+Your provider may also ask for permission to speak with family members or friends.
+However, confidentiality laws prevent your provider from giving out any information about you without your consent.

 - Review your medical information.
 Some drugs can have a rare side effect that results in compulsive behaviors, including gambling, in some people.
 A physical exam may identify problems with your health that are sometimes associated with compulsive gambling.

-- Do a psychiatric assessment.
+- Do a mental health assessment.
 This assessment includes questions about your symptoms, thoughts, feelings and behavior patterns related to your gambling.
 Depending on your signs and symptoms, you may be evaluated for mental health disorders that are sometimes related to excessive gambling.

 Treatment for compulsive gambling may include these approaches:

 - Therapy.
-Behavior therapy or cognitive behavioral therapy may be beneficial.
-Behavior therapy uses systematic exposure to the behavior you want to unlearn and teaches you skills to reduce your urge to gamble.
+Behavioral therapy or cognitive behavioral therapy may be helpful.
+Behavioral therapy uses a process of exposure to the behavior you want to unlearn and teaches you skills to reduce your urge to gamble.
 Cognitive behavioral therapy focuses on identifying unhealthy, irrational and negative beliefs and replacing them with healthy, positive ones.
 Family therapy also may be helpful.

 - Medications.
-Antidepressants and mood stabilizers may help problems that often go along with compulsive gambling — such as depression, OCD or ADHD.
+Antidepressants and mood stabilizers may help treat problems that often go along with compulsive gambling — such as bipolar disorder, depression or anxiety.
 Some antidepressants may be effective in reducing gambling behavior.
-Medications called narcotic antagonists, useful in treating substance abuse, may help treat compulsive gambling.
+Medications called narcotic antagonists, useful in treating substance misuse, may help treat compulsive gambling.

 - Self-help groups.
 Some people find that talking with others who have a gambling problem may be a helpful part of treatment.
-Ask your health care professional for advice on self-help groups, such as Gamblers Anonymous and other resources.
+Ask your health care provider or mental health provider for advice on self-help groups, such as Gamblers Anonymous and other resources.

-Even with treatment, you may return to gambling, especially if you spend time with people who gamble or you're in gambling environments.
-If you feel that you'll start gambling again, contact your mental health professional or sponsor right away to head off a relapse.
+Even with treatment, you may return to gambling, especially if you spend time with people who gamble or you're in gambling settings.
+If you feel that you'll start gambling again, contact your mental health provider or sponsor right away to prevent a relapse.